Date: 15 September 2020

 Please see below a list of frequently asked questions that are updated on a regular basis.

-All of London Met’s teaching has now moved online and, although our buildings are currently closed, the University remains very much open.
+While our buildings are closed until the start of the autumn term, the University remains very much open.
 In addition to teaching, all student support and professional service departments are working remotely.

 We know that many members of our community will be concerned at this time, and we are committed to providing our students and staff with the support they need.
-The University has been planning for a number of contingencies since news of the coronavirus first emerged and we are confident we can continue to provide a high-quality learning experience for our students using the digital technology we have available.
+The University has been planning for a number of contingencies since news of the coronavirus first emerged and we are confident we can continue to provide a high-quality experience for our students.

 Events and open days

 As a practical move to safeguard visitors, students and staff, we have taken the difficult decision to suspend our events and open days.